702573N/Obsidian-Tasks-Calendar/README.md

     If you paste the main files (js/css) into another folder then "tasksCalendar", you have to replace the name between the first quotation marks.

- 4. There are 3 different variables to set path/location as "pages", calendar view style as "view" and visibility of note icons as "options"
+ 4. There are 4 different variables to set path/location as "pages", calendar view style as "view", first day of the week (0 or 1) as "firstDayOfWeek" and visibility of note icons as "options"

     ```
     pages: ""